 NATIONAL CONDOM DAY - 14 FEBRUARY

 National Condom Day is celebrated on 14 February each year to remind us that one of the easiest ways to look after your sexual health, and the sexual health of your partners, is to use condoms and dams (along with lube too!)

 Condoms are the best form of prevention of sexually transmissible infections (STIs) and can also prevent unintended pregnancy.
 Young people (especially in rural areas) need easy access to condoms to ensure they can be proud of the choices they make to look after their sexual health.

-So the message we're focusing on for National Condom Day here are our top tips to help make access to condoms easy for rural young people!
+The message we focused on for National Condom Day here are our top tips to help make access to condoms easy for rural young people!

 Check that your workplace offers FREE and ACCESSIBLE condoms and dams for young people